CianStryker/Prosocial_Behavior/README.md

 # Other Information

 The author's original paper can also be accessed [here](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/B87A1F338F521174C8FEB51294AAE00C/S000305541900042Xa.pdf/ethnic_riots_and_prosocial_behavior_evidence_from_kyrgyzstan.pdf).
-In addition, thier original data and code can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/WVBZNE)
+In addition, their original data and code can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/WVBZNE)